 I can only say how pleased and proud I am that my Prince’s Trust Australia has created this program tailored to the particular needs of Australian Defence members as budding entrepreneurs.

 H.R.H.
 The Prince of Wales, Colonel-in-Chief, Royal Australian Armoured Corps

-Certificate IV in Small Business Management
+Certificate IV in New Small Business

 This nationally accredited program targets transitioning Defence personnel who are seeking to start, or who have recently established their own small business.
 It includes ten units of competency and at the conclusion of the program participants will have developed a full business plan in readiness for implementation of their business.

 RMIT University has extensive experience in providing successful business start-up training, coaching and mentoring and contextualised program delivery to a wide range of industry clients.
-In consultation with The Prince’s Charities Australia, and in alignment with Australian Defence Force (ADF) values, the University has designed the following program structure and delivery model to meet the learning requirements and desired outcomes for ADF members.
+In consultation with The Prince’s Trust Australia, and in alignment with Australian Defence Force (ADF) values, the University has designed the following program structure and delivery model to meet the learning requirements and desired outcomes for ADF members.